DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-09-hw-cell-free-systems/_index.md

 General homework questions
 1. Explain the main advantages of cell-free protein synthesis over traditional in vivo methods, specifically in terms of flexibility and control over experimental variables.
 Name at least two cases where cell-free expression is more beneficial than cell production.

-**Cell-free systems remove cellular constraints, allowing direct control over reaction conditions; in terms of flexibility, in cell-free system, you can directly add/remove componenets (DNA/RNA/proteins) without maintaining cell viability, allowing rapid protytyping.in terms of control, cell-free systems allows fine tunning transcripiton/translation rates, concentration of enzymes (agent/reagent).
+**Cell‑free systems remove the constraints of living cells, giving researchers direct control over reaction conditions.
+In terms of flexibility, a cell‑free system allows you to add or remove components—such as DNA, RNA, or proteins—without needing to maintain cell viability, which makes rapid prototyping much easier.
+In terms of control, cell‑free expression enables precise tuning of transcription and translation rates, as well as the concentrations of enzymes, cofactors, and other reagents.**

-Cell-free system would be benefitical while incorporating non-naturla amino acids, as well as used to synthesize toxic or hard-to-express protein.**
+**Cell‑free expression is especially beneficial in cases where you want to incorporate non‑natural amino acids, since the open reaction environment allows direct addition of orthogonal tRNAs or modified substrates.
+It is also advantageous for producing toxic or hard‑to‑express proteins, because there is no living cell to damage and no stress response to interfere with protein synthesis.**

 2. Describe the main components of a cell-free expression system and explain the role of each component.

 **Four main compoenets of cell-free system:**
-1. **Transcription/Translation machinery**<br>
+I. **Transcription/Translation machinery**<br>
 **role: build protein**<br>
-**components: Ribosomes / tRNAs / RNA polymerase / Aminoacyl-tRNA synthetases**
+**components: Ribosomes / tRNAs / RNA polymerase / Aminoacyl-tRNA synthetases** II. **Template**<br>
-2. **Template**<br>
 **role: provides the coding sequence**<br>
 **components: DNA / mRNA**
-3. **Energy system**<br>
+III. **Energy system**<br>
-**componenets: Adenosine Triphosphate (ATP), Guanosine Triphosphate (GTP)**
-4. **Cofactors + environment**<br>
+**componenets: Adenosine Triphosphate (ATP), Guanosine Triphosphate (GTP)** IV. **Cofactors + environment**<br>
 **role: maintain proper biochemical conditions**<br>
 **componenets: amino acids / Salts (Mg<sup>2+</sup>, K<sup>+</sup>) / Buffer**<br>

 3. Why is energy provision regeneration critical in cell-free systems?
 Describe a method you could use to ensure continuous ATP supply in your cell-free experiment.